 Table of Contents

-There is a statute in Ohio that holds dog owners liable for any injuries they cause to a third party.
 Not every state has a dog bite statute.
-Many states rely on common law which requires the plaintiff in a dog bite case to prove negligence or fault.
+Many states rely on common law, which requires the plaintiff in a dog bite case to prove negligence or fault.

-Of course, as with any other personal injury case, your Cincinnati injury attorney will have to prove your damages.
-Even though they don’t have to prove negligence, they still need to demonstrate that you were hurt somehow as a result of the dog’s biting or attacking you.
+These laws allow victims to pursue compensation for medical expenses, lost wages, pain and suffering, disfigurement, and emotional trauma without having to prove the owner did anything wrong.
+Even though you don’t have to prove negligence, you still need to demonstrate that you were hurt somehow as a result of the dog’s biting or attacking you.

 If you are bitten or attacked by a neighbor’s or stranger’s dog, you may be entitled to some or all the following types of damages:

 - Lost Wages – If your injuries are serious, you may miss some time from work.
-If this is the case, your personal injury lawyer in Cincinnati can demand compensation or lost wages.
+If this is the case, your lawyer can demand compensation for lost wages.

 What Defenses Can the Defendant Raise in Court?